Keeping up to date with the latest information about the audit collections

 Specialist diabetes out-patient service providers will be able to either enter the data directly into the Clinical Audit Platform (CAP) or complete the specialist service template for their service and upload to the Platform.
 Users must register to use this online tool via NHS Digital’s single sign on services, and will require Caldicott Guardian approval to be granted access to the relevant section of CAP.

-Further information regarding the new process will be made available on this page as soon as possible.
+Further information regarding the new process, including guidance on bulk uploading of files, will be made available on this page as soon as possible.